QwikDev/qwik/client/component/README.md

-# Qoot Components
+# Qwik Components

-A collection of Qoot Components in a tree structure make up a Qoot application.
+A collection of Qwik Components in a tree structure make up a Qwik application.
-The unique feature of Qoot Components is that they can be:
+The unique feature of Qwik Components is that they can be:

 1. Server-side pre-rendered:
-1. The state of the Qoot Component serializes into the DOM attributes:
+1. The state of the Qwik Component serializes into the DOM attributes:
-1. Qoot Components can rehydrate on the client out of order:
+1. Qwik Components can rehydrate on the client out of order:
-1. Qoot Components lazy load their behavioral handlers:
+1. Qwik Components lazy load their behavioral handlers:
-1. Qoot Components declare listeners (both event and broadcasts) declaratively
+1. Qwik Components declare listeners (both event and broadcasts) declaratively

 ## SSR

-Qoot's goal is to have extremely fast startup times.
-Qoot achieves this by minimizing the amount of code the client needs to load and execute.
+Qwik's goal is to have extremely fast startup times.
+Qwik achieves this by minimizing the amount of code the client needs to load and execute.
 This is done through:

 1. Server-side rendering: The server can pre-render the application.
 Most of the application UI never changes and so there is no need to bring the code to the client.
 1. Fine-grained lazy loading: Only download code which needs to be executed now.
 If the application contains a button that is rarely clicked, then the code for the handler should not be downloaded unless the user interacts with the button.